xiexh20/behave-dataset/README.md

 ```shell
 python tools/video2images.py [path to one video] [output path]
 ```
-The provided depth images are already pixel aligned with color images.
+The provided depth images are already pixel aligned with color images, i.e. depth images have the same resolution as color images.

 ## License